The policy is structured so you can quickly find answers to the questions which interest you the most.

 - Contact you about services or your account: At times we may need to contact you via email, mail or telephone to tell you about matters, such as changes to our Services, terms or policies.

-- Contact you for marketing purposes: We may also send you news and information about our products or Services that you either request from us, or we believe may interest you.
+- Contact you for marketing purposes: We may also send you news and information about our products or Services if you have requested so from us.
 In most cases, we will contact you via email.

 - Respond to legal requests and prevent harm: If we receive a legal request or are informed of a situation that may cause harm, or potential harm, to someone, we may need to inspect your personal information or data to respond appropriately to that request or threat.